auth0-blog/migrating-angularjs-features-to-angular/README.md

-# Migrating Angular 1 Features to Angular 2
+# Migrating AngularJS Features to Angular

-This repository contains Angular 2 code samples for [Get Angular 1 Features in Angular 2](https://scotch.io/tutorials/get-angular-1-features-in-angular-2).
+This repository contains Angular code samples for [Get AngularJS Features in Angular](https://scotch.io/tutorials/get-angular-1-features-in-angular-2).

 It includes the following feature implementations: